DragonSpit/HPCsharp/README.md

 Merge Sort|Array|Constant|0.5X|3X|2X|15 MegaInt32s/sec

 Merge Sort is O(NlgN), never O(N<sup>2</sup>), generic, and runs on a single CPU core.
 Faster than Linq.OrderBy and Linq.OrderBy.AsParallel.
+Initial testing have shown this implementation to be stable, but further testing and code examination are needed to determine stability.

 Other algorithms provided:
 - Insertion Sort which is O(N<sup>2</sup>), and useful for fast in-place sorting of very small collections.